gaurav3972/Route-53-Web-Hosting-Architecture/README.md

 In summary, Route 53 acts as a bridge between your domain name and AWS services like S3 for static websites or EC2 for dynamic ones, offering flexible routing, reliability, and easy integration with the AWS ecosystem.

 ***
-## License
+## 🔐 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License — meaning it's open-source and free to use, modify, and distribute.